 Now if you’re looking for an uncooked tomato recipe you’ll have to try Homemade Tomato Bruschetta.
 It is traditionally used as an Italian appetizer on little crostini toasts.
 I also use that one as a dip.

-The Best Chunky Tomato Salsa
+Chunky Salsa Recipe

-- 24 ounces fresh tomatoes that measure about 1 1/2 lbs. or 24 ounces
+- 24 ounces fresh tomatoes that measure about 1 1/2 lbs.

-- 8 ounces yellow onion chopped
+- 8 ounces white onion, diced

-- 2 garlic cloves minced or chopped very finely
+- 2 cloves garlic, minced or chopped very finely

 - 1 tablespoon dried basil